-In these examples, GREATER_THAN, =, and BETWEEN control the comparison of the value in a field with the value you supply.
+In the previous examples, GREATER\THAN, =, and BETWEEN control the comparison of the value in a field with the value you supply.
 They are called relational operators.

 DATATRIEVE recognizes several relational operators.
 Table 6-1 lists the ones you can use in DATATRIEVE record selection expressions and shows examples of their use.
 Notice that you do not need quotation marks around numeric fields that follow the relational operators, but you do need them around character fields and date fields.